 Santacon is an annual gathering/pub crawl where people dress up as Santa (it has now expanded to other Christmas characters).
-Started as a theatrical prank in San Francisco back in 1994, is has now grown to a worldwide event with over 350 cities in 50 countries in 2015.
+Started as a theatrical prank in San Francisco back in 1994, it has now grown into a worldwide event with over 350 cities in 50 countries in 2015.

 It’s incredible how powerful advertising can be.
 Back in 1974, Kentucky Fried Chicken (now KFC), ran an extremely popular campaign associating its fried chicken with the Christmas tradition, replacing the unpopular turkey.
 See, marketing works!

 Goats play a big role in Swedish Christmas celebrations from small ornaments to gigantic structures, such as the goats in the city of Gävle that are set up every year in December.
 Strangely, the big Gävle goat is traditionally vandalized or burnt down each year.
 Since 1966, the goat has survived until Christmas Day only 13 times.